cartesi/docs/cartesi-rollups/tutorials/erc-721-token-wallet.md

 ```
 ## Using the wallet

-Now, let's create a simple wallet app in the entrypoint, `src/index.ts` to test the wallet functionality.
+Now, let's create a simple wallet app at the entry point `src/index.ts` to test the wallet’s functionality.

 :::note
 Run `cartesi address-book` to get the addresses of the `ERC721Portal` and `DAppAddressRelay` contracts.
-Save these as consts in the `index.ts` file.
+Save these as constants in the `index.ts` file.
 :::

 ```typescript